Upward Mobility Cohort FAQ

 What is the deadline to submit the RFI?

 Applications are due via Qualtrics at 11:59 p.m.
 EST on September 16, 2020.

 How many counties will be selected?
 When will we be notified if we are a finalist?

-We will be selecting up to 8 counties to form the cohort.
+We will be selecting up to eight counties to form the cohort.
 Finalists will be notified of their selection on October 19, 2020.
 Counties not selected as finalists will also be notified.
-Finalists will be required to submit their full proposal by November 24, 2020 and will receive notice of final selection by the end of December.
+Finalists will be required to submit their full proposal by November 24, 2020, and will receive notice of final selection by the end of December.

 If my county is not selected as a finalist, will we still be able to receive the county’s metrics data?